mikemayer67/wp-w3-css/README.md

 Information about the original w3.css can be found at https://www.w3schools.com/w3css

-wp-w3.css addresses the inherent incompatibility with w3.css and many (*most? all?*) Wordpress themes.
+wp-w3.css addresses the inherent incompatibility between w3.css and many (*most? all?*) Wordpress themes.
 It modifies the selectors found in the original w3.css so that element selectors no longer apply at the global scope, but must be contained within an element of class